Deoxyribonucleic Acid (DNA)

 The duplication of genes is carried out through the pairing of replication forks which assemble at the origins of replication and move in opposite directions.

-Termination of replication happened when two oppositely orientated replication forks meet and fuse.
-In Escherichia coli and Bacillus subtilis, termination of replication occurs in the region which is situated diametrically opposite the origin.
-During the termination process, deoxyribonucleic acid synthesis is completed and new daughter molecules are resolved.
+Termination of replication happens when two oppositely orientated replication forks meet and fuse.
+In Escherichia coli and Bacillus subtilis, termination of replication occurs in the region which situated diametrically opposite the origin.
+During the termination process, synthesis of deoxyribonucleic acid is completed, and new daughter molecules are resolved.

 Uses of DNA Technology